Car Buying Strategies

 Why Buy a 2021 Mitsubishi Mirage?

-Should You Buy a 2021 Mitsubishi Mirage?
+Are You Considering a 2021 Mitsubishi Mirage?
 Here Are Some Reasons For and Against

 Some folks like big, fancy SUVs and don't mind blowing thousands of dollars on those expensive vehicles.
 But there are still some folks who would rather take the conservative approach.
 For those of you who want to take a thriftier approach and do not need a lot of space, you might want to consider looking at the 2021 Mitsubishi Mirage.
 This subcompact hatchback is powered by a tiny 1.2-L 3-cylinder engine and has a relatively small list of standard features compared to what you find in high-priced sedans and SUVs.
 With the subcompact segment shrinking down due to the loss of big competitors like the Honda Fit, Toyota Yaris, and Chevrolet Sonic, the Mirage is one of a select few left holding out.
 Is it worth the investment?
 Let's take a look.